Want to see your EAL students bloom into bright, bilingual beings?

 Putting your visual foot forward as an EAL teacher plays a vital role in your lesson plan development, as well as student engagement and attentiveness.
 Your students most likely work in a visual fashion, which is why a visually-minded EAL teacher is more successful, and generally more fun to have English class with.

 Using visuals can assist in cognitive learning, memory recall, summarizing and presenting vocabulary at any language level.
-One neat way to become more visual with your students is to take photographs during class.
+Another neat way to become more visual with your students is to take photographs during class.

 Here’s how you can incorporate this tip into an activity.